shalier/osm/docs/README.md

 # Open Service Mesh Docs

 > :book: This section contains the [OSM Docs](https://github.com/openservicemesh/osm/tree/main/docs/content)
 > :ship: Also the website config to generate [docs.openservicemesh.io](docs.openservicemesh.io)
 > :link: Looking for the main OSM website?
 Visit [osm-www](https://github.com/openservicemesh/osm-www)

 ## Editing Content
+echo
 docs.openservicemesh.io is a static site.
 The documentation content needs to be located at `docs/content/docs/`.

 To ensure the docs content renders correctly in the theme, each page will need to have [front matter](https://gohugo.io/content-management/front-matter/) metadata.
 Example front matter: